zachpino/digidev-f19/week02/homework.md

 open -a TextEdit wpa_supplicant.conf
 ```

 Copy and paste everything below into the empty file that opens in TextEdit.
 You can insert your home wifi name and password into the text in the second `network` block so that your Raspberry Pi can connect at home and school!
-Save the file with File -> Save.
+Save the file with File -> Save (you may get a warning about non-versioned storage, which you can disregard).

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev